 Mystery Worshipper: Angel Unaware

-What was the name of the service?Service for the Lord's Day.
+What was the name of the service?Order for the Worship of God.

 How full was the building?

 Nearly full, including the rear gallery.
 The congregation were a healthy mix of gender, age and race, though the people appeared economically homogeneous.
 Most every gentleman wore a jacket, starched shirt, and tie.
 Women wore stylish, tastefully-restrained dresses.
 No one dared wear open-toed shoes.

 This was the friendliest church of any I have ever encountered!
 The ushers, easily identified by blue silk ribbons under their name badges and atop their pin-striped suits, were chatty and helpful.
 A lady in the welcome center was eager to assist me when I identified myself as a first-time visitor.
 Additionally, many persons extended a handshake before, during and after the service and personally welcomed us as visitors to their church.

 Very comfortable, if not indulgent.
 The sanctuary has been refurbished and included slick new wooden benches that feature plenty of leg room and red velvet cushions to sit upon.
 Further, as the pews rest upon a slightly sloped marble floor, the sight lines were excellent.

 One word: electric.
 People arrived by the droves through each of the sanctuary's five entrances.
 The pews filled up quickly.
 The near-capacity crowd certainly generated pre-service excitement and expectation.
 There was no pre-service music, but a lot of visiting, embracing and handshaking going on.

 What were the exact opening words of the service?

 "Good morning and welcome to Park Cities Presbyterian Church."
 This by the senior pastor, appropriately robed in an all-black Geneva frock.